In Compensation (Salary Review) templates of SuccessFactors we can chose between 2 types of planning :

 - In this type of planning, a different format can be applied based on the pay frequency or the currency of each employee.
 For example in the same worksheet a semi-monthly employee can be planned without decimals (even if the pay component in EC has decimals) but an hourly employee can be planned (and published back to EC) with decimals.

-- To apply the different format based on the pay frequency in this type of planning, you need to navigate to “Set Number Format Rules” in your template and configure the following new custom Money format (and apply it to any Money custom column / standard columns will pick it up automatically) :
+- To apply the different format based on the pay frequency in this type of planning, we need to navigate to “Set Number Format Rules” in our template and configure the following new custom Money format (and apply it to any Money custom column.
+Standard columns will pick it up automatically) :

 - Option 2 : allow planners to enter their recommendations in annualized values for all employees in which case for an hourly employee making $44.5/hour the planner will see $92,560 (44.5*2,080) in the “Current Salary” column of the worksheet and if the planner enters a 3.5% increase the calculated $ amount in the “Merit” column will be also be annualized as $3,239.6 (92,560*3.5%).